Differences Between An Ao Dai (Vietnam) And Cheongsam (China) Dresses

 In China, famous actresses and other personalities wear tight-fitting cheongsams with high heels.
 Many of these pictures would be considered provocative.

-In fact, in Hong Kong in the 1950s and 1960s, the cheongsam was very popular as it symbolized Hong Kong’s resistance to the many changes that were taking place in Communist lead China.
+In fact, in Hong Kong in the 1950s and 1960s, the cheongsam was very popular as it symbolized Hong Kong’s resistance to the many changes that were taking place in Communist China.

 Differences Between the Ao Dai and Cheongsam Asian Women’s Dresses